A gender neutral guide to twirly skirts for contra dance

 It is very easy to find references for skirt silhouettes that work for the fashion industry’s idea of the ideal feminine body.
 But what about other genders and body shapes?

-Some of the same rules apply: in this video, the model uses a tank top to narrow the shoulders so that they are similar in width, visually, to the waist and hips.
+Some of the same rules apply: in the following video, the model uses a tank top to narrow the shoulders so that they are similar in width, visually, to the waist and hips.
 The gentle flare of the skirt, which falls just below the knee, creates a simple A-line silhouette.
 Pairing the skirt with heavy boots widens the calves, ankles, and feet to vertically balance the upper body.

 Skirted silhouettes across a wide range of body types remains a largely unexplored area, though.